 A great number of innovative and acclaimed architects originate from here too.
 Arne Jacobsen designed iconic places like the Bellavista houses north of Copenhagen and the Radisson Blu Royal Hotel in Copenhagen in the 1950s - the latter down to the silverware used in the restaurant - making it the very first design hotel in the world.
 In the 1960s, more Danish architects entered the world scene, amongst them Jørn Utzon, who designed the iconic Sydney Opera House, and Henning Larsen with his Foreign Ministry building in Riyadh built in the 1980s.

 Fast forward to today, and light, water, open spaces, functionality, and sustainability are the key elements in Copenhagen’s most recent architectural boom.
 Creative contemporary architectural structures shoot up everywhere and manage to blend in beautifully with the city’s old historic buildings and palaces.
 Bold urban planning and world-class architecture are found in several city hot spots, and people flock to Copenhagen from across the world to learn about ‘Danish design, architecture and urban planning’ like never.
-They visit areas like Nordhavn, Ørestad, the city center, and the scenic Copenhagen waterfront to study amazing modern architecture and design made for living and for people, and created by the likes of Bjarke Ingels Group, Cobe, Vilhelm Lauritzen Architects, and many more.
+They visit areas like Nordhavn, Ørestad, the city centre, and the scenic Copenhagen waterfront to study amazing modern architecture and design made for living and for people, and created by the likes of Bjarke Ingels Group, Cobe, Vilhelm Lauritzen Architects, and many more.

 Based on Copenhagen’s all-pervading architecture legacy and continuous booms of innovative buildings and urban spaces with an ever-increasing focus on combining designs with sustainability and quality of life.